w3ctag/promises-guide/README.md

 The result of **promise-calling _f_(..._args_)** is:

-- If the call returns a value _v_, the result of casting _v_ to a promise.
+- If the call returns a value _v_, the result of resolving _v_ to a promise.
 - If the call throws an exception _e_, a promise rejected with _e_.

 ## Examples